 Lighting: Be sure to light up all points of entry, including the roof.
 Good lighting eliminates shadows, which burglars use for cover.
 Consider motion sensor lights or floodlights and leave lights on inside just as you would do at home.

 Locks: You want the very best locks money can buy to secure doors, windows, skylights and other openings.
 Change locks regularly and use deadbolts where you can.
-Of course, no lock is completely burglar-proof but the longer criminals struggle to get in, the longer your alarm company has to get there.
+Of course, no lock is completely burglar-proof but the longer criminals struggle to get in, the more time your alarm company has to get there.

 Windows and doors: Check for signs of any structural weakness – crow bar gangs think nothing of lifting a security gate or forcing open burglar bars.
 Windows frames shouldn’t be loose or rotting and window glass should offer good visibility during the day so that your employees can see if someone is skulking around outside.
 In areas where you keep cash or valuable stock, cover windows with burglar-resistant glass, bars or wire mesh.
 Keep your expensive merchandise away from the windows – toward the centre of your store.

 Parking lot: If you own a restaurant, you’ll want to keep your customers safe when they’re walking to their cars.
-Install suitable lighting, CCTV cameras and – if necessary – extra security patrols over the holiday season
+Install suitable lighting, CCTV cameras and – if necessary – extra security patrols over the holiday season.

 Alarm system: Finally, inspect your alarm system and educate your staff on proper use – where panic buttons are located, how to arm the alarm when they leave, important phone numbers to know, etc. Post warnings in clear view that your business is being monitored 24/7 (whether it is or not!).